Find Affordable College Courses

 Franklin, IN

-You’ll be in good company if you decide to attend Franklin College.
-It ranked #5 on our 2023 Best Neurobiology & Neurosciences Schools in the Great Lakes Region list.
-Located in the large suburb of Franklin, Franklin College of Indiana is a private not-for-profit college with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Franklin College.
+The school came in at #5 on this year’s Best Neurobiology & Neurosciences Schools in the Great Lakes Region list.
+Located in the large suburb of Franklin, Franklin College of Indiana is a private not-for-profit school with a fairly small student population.

 Read More…